VCM-project233/HITSZ-VCM-data/README.md

 #### Note
-- Data is available for academic purposes only.
+- Data is available for academic only.
 - Use data, please cite our paper.

 ```